KartikeParihar/mcp-pokemon-agent/README.md

-# 🏆 Pokémon Agent MCP: Your Ultimate Battle Sidekick
+# 🏆 Pokémon Agent MCP: Your Ultimate Battle

 ## ⚡ What Is This App About?